 An ideal luxury base for skiing this hotel has been welcoming guests since the start of the 20th century and is a huge part of the history of Chamonix valley.
-With a prime location in the center of Chamonix, the hotel offers a haven of calm which is reflected in the elegant design of the 40 luxurious rooms and suites.
+With a prime location in the centre of Chamonix, the hotel offers a haven of calm which is reflected in the elegant design of the 40 luxurious rooms and suites.

 The interior is a creative triumph from an inspired collaboration between the Taittinger family and renowned interior designer Sybille de Margerie.
-Many original features have been retained, such as the striking central staircase and mosaic floors and alongside the contemporary colors and furnishings, the overall feel is modern and elegant.
+Many original features have been retained, such as the striking central staircase and mosaic floors and alongside the contemporary colours and furnishings, the overall feel is modern and elegant.

 Service is friendly, slick and discreet and the Hotel Mont Blanc team continually ensure that guests have their every need well looked after.
-The overriding atmosphere they have created at the hotel is cosy and supremely comfortable - perfect for a relaxing vacation.
+The overriding atmosphere they have created at the hotel is cosy and supremely comfortable - perfect for a relaxing holiday.

 When it comes to skiing, Chamonix has a reputation that precedes it as one of the oldest and most famous ski resorts in the world; having played host to the first ever Winter Olympics in 1924.